[This article was revised in January 2019: Further information.]

-I want to set the record straight concerning the New Covenant and the law, both Old Covenant law and New Covenant law.
+I want to set the record straight concerning the New Covenant and the law.
 Several times, in just the past couple of weeks alone, I have had it made clear to me that many people simply do not grasp the relationship of the New Covenant to the laws of the Old Covenant, specifically the Ten Commandments.
 Even prominent theologians, who should know the distinctions of each system of theology, get this relationship wrong.
-Additionally, many even misunderstand the Christian’s relationship to the law of Christ.
 Possibly because of this weak understanding, there has now been a move to try to reach a compromise between New Covenant Theology and Reformed Theology.

 To set things straight, we must understand the nature of the Mosaic law, we must answer the question of whether the Mosaic law is in any way applicable to Christians, we must spell out what Jesus did regarding law, and we must identify what part law plays in this age of grace.

 Is the Mosaic Law Divisible into Civil, Ceremonial, and Moral?